 Actually, it’s a mystery – and one of the greatest and most important mysteries of the faith, since it has to do with the very inner life of God.

-Artists over the centuries have tried to depict, however imperfectly, this mysterious truth of divine revelation.
-Here are 13 examples.
-The title for each piece gives the artist and year.
+Artists over the centuries tried depicting, however imperfectly, this mysterious truth of divine revelation.
+Here are 16 examples.
+The title for each piece provides the artist and year.

 1) Luca Rossetti da Orta, 1738-1739